800-300-9300

 Prolotherapy compared to Hyaluronic injections

-In a September 2022 study (1), researchers compared the effectiveness of dextrose Prolotherapy injections to hyaluronic acid injections in knee osteoarthritis patients.
+In a September 2022 study (2), researchers compared the effectiveness of dextrose prolotherapy injections to hyaluronic acid injections in knee osteoarthritis patients.
 The researchers noted that while intra-articular hyaluronic acid injections are recommended in the treatment of knee osteoarthritis dextrose prolotherapy has been reported as effective and safe.
 The aim of their research was to evaluate the effectiveness of dextrose prolotherapy and compare it to hyaluronic acid injections.
 The measure of comparison would be pain reduction and functional improvement in data taken from 395 patients who participated in previous research studies.
-The researchers reported that initially there was no statistically significant differences recorded in short-term effectiveness found between prolotherapy and hyaluronic acid treatments in pain control, however, in the subanalysis that included only the studies that used intra-articular injections, prolotherapy was found to be more effective a treatment.
+The researchers reported that initially there was no statistically significant differences recorded in short-term effectiveness found between prolotherapy and hyaluronic acid treatments in pain control, however, in the sub-analysis that included only the studies that used intra-articular injections, prolotherapy was found to be more effective a treatment.
 Prolotherapy seems, according to the researchers, to be an effective intervention to decrease pain and improve function in knee osteoarthritis, with efficacy similar to intra-articular injections with hyaluronic acid in the short-term follow-up.
 Nonetheless, better-quality clinical trials are necessary.”

 Prolotherapy compared to Platelet Rich Plasma Injections and exercise therapy

-In a September 2022 study (2) researchers demonstrated the effectiveness of Platelet Rich Plasma and dextrose Prolotherapy treatments in knee osteoarthritis.
+In a September 2022 study (3) researchers demonstrated the effectiveness of Platelet Rich Plasma and dextrose Prolotherapy treatments in knee osteoarthritis.
 In this study of 108 patients diagnosed with knee osteoarthritis, researchers retrospectively evaluated outcomes in patients divided into three groups:

 • 35 patients who would receive prolotherapy treatments